|

 Other Notes.

-Even with improvements in string technology, breakage is
+Even with improvements in string technology,

 as common as ever, due to the increasing popularity of thinner strings